 The following is a list of U.S. Open champions and the golf courses they designed along the Grand Strand that are worthy of the U.S. Open trophy:

 Jack Nicklaus (1962, 1967, 1972 and 1980 U.S. Open Winner) Nicklaus designed the Long Bay Club, which is off the beaten path, in Longs.
 It has received a 4.5-star ranking from Golf Digest’s “Places to Play,” and is known for its beautiful dogwoods, pines and maples along the course.
 Be careful playing its diverse bunker styles and elevation difference, which will both test your skillset.
-Nicklaus also designed Pawleys Plantation Golf & Country Club, which is celebrating its 30th anniversary this year.
-Known for its 200-year-old, moss-draped oaks in the historical coastal region of South Carolina, many of the native trees have not been touched.
+Nicklaus also designed Pawleys Plantation Golf & Country Club. (pictured right) Known for its 200-year-old, moss-draped oaks in the historical coastal region of South Carolina, many of the native trees have not been touched.
 The course was designed with plenty of sand bunkers, water-lined fairways, and subtle greens well guarded by bunkers, which makes the course fun to play.
-Be on the lookout for “Jack’s Tree” at Hole 14, which is an oak in the middle of the fairway near his old house.

 Ray Floyd (1986 U.S. Open winner) Arrowhead Country Club is Floyd’s premier 27-hole golf complex along the scenic Intracoastal Waterway.
 It features three unique 9-hole tracks: The Waterway, The Cypress, and The Lakes, each one with a feel all of its own.
 They feature uncommon elevations, hardwood wetlands, Bermuda grass fairways, and Mini-Verde greens.